 In general, differences between the three general categories of land use (e.g., between "rural/environmental" and "residential") are intended to be greater than differences between the multiple designations within each category (e.g., between "rural lands" and "agriculture").
 As such, following initial adoption of this Town Land Use Plan, the Town and County should not require a formal Plan amendment before acting on a development proposal which suggests a change in land use designation within the same category (e.g., when a land owner proposes to remove land from the "private forest" designation to the "rural lands" designation.)
-In contrast, the Town and County should require a formal Plan amendment before acting on a development proposal which suggests a change in land use designation that suggests a change in land use designation the suggests a change in land use designation that would also change the category (e.g., from "rural/environmental" to "residential").
+In contrast, the Town and County should require a formal Plan amendment before acting on a development proposal which suggests a change in land use designation.
+Such changes the category (e.g., from "rural/environmental" to "residential").
 Such changes lead to more significant shifts in land use policy and development impacts.